Suggested Searches

 5.2.8 Horizon Sensors

 Horizon sensors can be simple infrared horizon crossing indicators (HCI), or more advanced thermopile sensors that can detect temperature differences between the poles and equator.
+The sensors are typically either static or scanning, but by characterizing horizon crossings over a series of measurements, the sensors can provide an accurate nadir vector, which can then be used for attitude determination and/or attitude control guidance (14).
 For terrestrial applications, these sensors are referred to as Earth Sensors, but can be used for other planets.
-Examples of such technologies are described in table 5-8 and illustrated in figure 5.6.
+Examples of such technologies are described in Table 5-8 and illustrated in Figure 5.6.

-In addition to the commercially-available sensors listed in table 5-8, there has been some recent academic interest in horizon sensors for CubeSats with promising results (24) (10) (11).
+In addition to the commercially-available sensors listed in Table 5-8, there has been some recent academic interest in horizon sensors for CubeSats with promising results (4)(21)(22).

 photo of hardware